KatherineBsmtry/The-Office-pilot-/README.md

 # The Office pilot
- Data visualization for the pilot episode of The Office
+ This repository contains The Office project which includes web scrapping and some visualizations.